-Also, if you’re not an experienced mechanic, it may be best to have it professionally installed to insure that it is done correctly.
+If you’re not an experienced mechanic, it may be best to have your lift professionally installed to ensure it is done correctly.
 The installation process involves a lot of work and time spent under your Jeep.
 If you do not have experience in this area it may best to consult a professional to avoid any unintentional damage to your vehicle.
 If you install the lift yourself, you will likely spend hours under your rig tweaking everything over and over again... until it is just right.

-If you want just a little more clearance under the transfer case, or a little more room to run 31” tires, then a smaller lift is the way to go.
-Typically, this type of lift will consist of coil spacers placed under the stock springs to give it a little bump in height in front with long shackles in the rear.
+If you just want a little more clearance under the transfer case, or a little more room to run 31” tires, then a smaller lift is the way to go.
+Typically, this type of lift will consist of coil spacers placed under the stock springs to give it a little bump in front height with long shackles in the rear.
 You could go with blocks in the rear IF you have new or strong springs.
-1.5 to 2" is the most common "small lift"
+1.5” to 2" is the most common "small lift"

 Pros & Cons: